craftcms/gatsby-helper/README.md

 #### From the Plugin Store

-Navigate to the Plugin Store in your project’s control panel and search for “Gatsby”.
+Navigate to the Plugin Store in your project’s control panel and search for “Gatsby Helper”.
 Then choose **Install** from in its modal window.

 #### With Composer